leopardcoder/ibanValidation/README.md

 ## About The Project

-This is IBAN number validation API written in Node Js.
+This is IBAN code validation API written in Node Js.

 - API server runs on 3000 port.
 Port number can be configured in server.js file.
 - After server starts, API can be accessed at localhost:3000.